MuirlandOracle/up-http-tool/README.md

   -o OUTPUT, --output OUTPUT
                         Directory to output request data to.
 Disabled by default
+  -nsp NO_SAVE_PARAM, --no-save-param NO_SAVE_PARAM
+                        Query parameter which tells output logging to ignore the request.
+Defaults to '?noSave'.
+Only applies if ' --output' is configured
   -d DIRECTORY, --directory DIRECTORY
                         Directory to serve files from.
 Defaults to current working directory